-Orientation and Mobility (O&M) Training
+What is Orientation and Mobility (O&M) Training?

-Orientation and Mobility training is a physical and mental process that requires the individual to give full attention, to be motivated to learn, and to commit oneself to practice and retain newly acquired skills.
+Orientation and Mobility (O&M) training teaches individuals with visual impairments how to navigate safely in a variety of environments.
+This training is a physical and mental process that requires the individual to give their full attention, to be motivated to learn, and to commit oneself to practice and retain newly acquired skills.
 Instruction begins with vision assessment and the mutual development of travel goals.
-Once those things happen, the Specialist starts by getting the individual to understand foundational concepts, which expands as the individual's confidence grows.
-Depending on the individual's goals, instruction may include:

 - Indoor travel techniques including stairs, room location, landmarks and clues